-For information about yurts in state parks, see Yippee for
+For information about yurts in state parks, see A yen for yurts.

 Most of the cabins are in campgrounds, accessible by car, but some are along trails, and gear most be carried in.
 Each cabin has bunks with mattresses and a table with benches.

 Guests must bring their own bedding.
 It's also a good idea to bring a container for water, biodegradable soap for washing and a reading lamp.
 Candles are not allowed.